Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Conclusions and Perspectives

 This work solves the problem stated above and establishes the previously elusive connection for a very broad set of physical systems.
 For any number of space dimensions, for any lattice with any number of atoms per unit cell, for any power-law interaction, and both for linear and nonlinear systems, we provide an exact representation of long-range interacting lattice problems in terms of their associated continuum theories and vice versa.
-This representation can then either be used as a analytical tool or as a numerical method aiming at advancing our understanding of the critical behavior of both quantum and classical systems with long-range interactions.
+This representation can then either be used as an analytical tool or as a numerical method aiming at advancing our understanding of the critical behavior of both quantum and classical systems with long-range interactions.
 Provided that the function $g$ describing the properties of the lattice, e.g., spin or particle displacement, varies sufficiently slowly, the lattice problem can be separated into a continuum contribution and a lattice contribution.
-The lattice contribution can be written in terms of differential operator that is based on the Epstein zeta function, the generalization of the Riemann zeta function to multi-dimensional oscillatory lattice sums.
+The lattice contribution can be written in terms of a differential operator that is based on the Epstein zeta function, the generalization of the Riemann zeta function to multi-dimensional oscillatory lattice sums.
 Along with this article, we provide an implementation of Epstein zeta for arbitrary lattices in the supplemental material as well as on GitHub~\cite{Buchheit_Continuum_representation_2022}.
 Using finite order approximations to this differential operator, we are able to compute singular lattice sums with excellent precision and at the numerical cost of an integral approximation.
-We present a full scaling analysis of the lattice contribution showing under which circumstances it becomes relevant.
-In particular, we demonstrate that in many important physical systems the lattice contributions remain important even at macroscopic scales.